A Bayesian Networks Approach to Operational Risk: Learning Bayesian Networks by aggregate losses

 The joint PDF can then be derived using \eqref{eq:joint_PDF} and the marginal PDF for each variable calculated.
-We recall here that the database entries are values assumed by the random variables associated with the nodes (see Section \ref{sec:bayesian networks}): if the database used for the learning procedure contains the cumulative losses of a quarter (classified by process) the marginal PDFs obtained as the output of the BN will be the loss distribution per quarter (classified by process).
+We recall here that the database entries are values assumed by the random variables associated with the nodes (see Section \ref{sec:bayesian networks}): if the database used for the learning procedure contains the cumulative losses of a quarter (classified by process), the marginal PDFs obtained as the output of the BN will be the loss distribution per quarter (classified by process).
 Let us note that, provided that $T=90$ is such that the different-times correlations vanish, it is reasonable to consider the loss distributions relative to \emph{different} quarters to be independent.
-Making the further assumption that the loss distributions per quarter are the same for each quarter it is possible to calculate the loss distributions over every time horizon, by numerically convoluting the loss distributions over the time horizon $T$ an appropriate number of times.
-Indeed, in order to compare the results obtained for different values of $T$, we calculate the loss distributions and the VaR over a fixed time horizon: for this purpose $L$ seems the most natural time horizon to fix.

-Let $P_i^T$ be the loss distribution of the $i$-th process over the time horizon $T$ and $P_i^T(k)$ the value of $P_i^T$ in the $k$-th bin; the convolution of $P_i^T$ by itself is defined by:

-with $n=5$ in our case.
-To obtain $P_i^L$ (i.e. the loss distribution of the $i$-th process over the time horizon $L$) $P_i^T$ has to be convoluted by itself a number of times equal to the closest integer to $\frac{L}{T}$:
+Before proceeding we make the further assumption that the loss distributions per quarter are the same for each quarter; even if this assumption may sound quite strong, it is in no way different from the usual assumption which is made in the context of other AMA approaches like the LDA.
+In fact the LDA identifies the capital charge required to face Operational Risk in the \emph{next} year as the $99.9$ percentile of the yearly total loss distribution which is obtained using historical data relative to the \emph{past} year(s), implicitly assuming that yearly loss distribution does not depend on the year.
+This assumption is certainly stronger for smaller values of $T$ and, even if reasonable for $T$ equal to $1$ year, it may be not for $T$ equal to $1$ quarter: for this reason we test our algorithm through a range of values of $T$ whose maximum ($T=240$) is comparable to $1$ year.

+The loss distributions per year can be calculated by convoluting the loss distributions per quarter $4$ times by itself; an explanation follows.
+Let $P_i^{\mathcal{T}}$ be the random variable representing the losses over some time horizon $\mathcal{T}$ and $p_i^{\mathcal{T}}$ the relative distribution, so that $P_i^{360}$ is the random variable representing the loss distribution per year and $p_i^{360}$ its distribution; moreover, let $P_i^{90 \,(q)}$ be the random variable representing the loss of the $i$th process over the $q$th quarter and $p_i^{90 \,(q)}$ its distribution; clearly one has that

+Since we supposed that for $T=90$ the different-times correlations vanish, $P_i^{90 \,(q)}$ for $q=1, \ldots, 4$ are independent variables and thus the distribution of their sum is equal to:

+where $*$ stands for the convolution product.
+Since we deal with discrete distributions, the convolution product of $p_i$ by $q_i$ is defined as: